List of The Venture Bros. characters: The Monarch

 The Monarch voiced by Christopher McCulloch (voiced by Marx St. Cloud for the pilot): Dr. Venture's self-styled nemesis, whose real name is Malcom Fitzcarraldo.
 He is obsessed with monarch butterflies, which he claims raised him as a child after he survived the plane wreck that killed his parents.
 While attending State University, he began arching Dr. Venture, though the reasons remain unrevealed (though possibly due to mocking his affinity for butterflies and suspecting him of being a "closet case").
-He later worked for various villains and served as Phantom Limb's Shadowman 9 until becoming The Monarch and winning over Dr. Girlfriend.
-Despite frequently portraying himself as Dr. Venture's nemesis, their rivalry exists solely in The Monarch's imagination.
-In reality, Dr. Venture sees him more as a nuisance than a genuine threat, even entrusting his sons to The Monarch's care due to his incompetence.
+He later worked for various villains and served as Phantom Limb's Shadowman 9 until becoming Monarch and winning over Dr. Girlfriend.
+Despite frequently portraying himself as Dr. Venture's nemesis, their rivalry exists solely in Monarch's imagination.
+In reality, Dr. Venture sees him more as a nuisance than a genuine threat, even entrusting his sons to Monarch's care due to his incompetence.
 He is also Captain Sunshine's unofficial arch-enemy, demonstrating greater ruthlessness by killing Wonder Boy III and sending the hero his charred corpse.
-The Monarch eventually lost his arching privileges against Rusty after being discovered as an unsanctioned Guild villain.
+Monarch eventually lost his arching privileges against Rusty after being discovered as an unsanctioned Guild villain.
 However, he regained the right to arch Rusty by invoking the Guild's "prior escalation" clause.
 In season one's finale, he was wrongfully convicted of murder and imprisoned due to framing by Phantom Limb.
 After escaping in season two, he rebuilds his criminal enterprise, reuniting with Dr. Girlfriend and eventually marrying her.
 By the third season, they reside in Phantom Limb's former mansion in the gated community of Malice.
-In season five, The Monarch's Cocoon ship, home, and henchmen are destroyed by Sgt.
-Hatred, leading him, his wife, and Henchman 21 to relocate to The Monarch's abandoned childhood home in Newark, New Jersey.
+In season five, Monarch's Cocoon ship, home, and henchmen are destroyed by Sgt.
+Hatred, leading him, his wife, and Henchman 21 to relocate to Monarch's abandoned childhood home in Newark, New Jersey.
 Losing his cocoon and henchmen substantially lowers his Guild ranking, thereby revoking his rights to fight Dr. Venture.
-In "Faking Miracles", The Monarch discovers that his father was the Blue Morpho.
+In "Faking Miracles", Monarch discovers that his father was Blue Morpho.
 Assuming his father's hero identity, he and Henchman 21 eliminate New York Guild members harassing Dr. Venture to advance on the waiting list.
-In season 7, it's hinted that The Monarch's mother had an affair with Jonas Venture, making him Dr. Venture's half-brother, a revelation that shocks him.
-In the film, Ben reveals that he and Dr. Venture are clones of the original Rusty Venture, with The Monarch having baboon DNA spliced in to counter premature alopecia, though it results in heightened aggression.
+In season 7, it is hinted that Monarch's mother had an affair with Jonas Venture, making him Dr. Venture's half-brother, a revelation that shocks him.
+In the film, Ben reveals that he and Dr. Venture are clones of the original Rusty Venture, with Monarch having baboon DNA spliced in to counter premature alopecia, though it results in heightened aggression.
 He was given to Don Fitzcarraldo by Jonas Venture.